GoogleCloudPlatform/opentelemetry-operations-java/README.md

 ```

 Note: This project uses [Test Containers](http://testcontainers.org), which requires
 docker to be runnable locally by the current users.
-Please verify `docker busybox echo hello` works, and if not configure your local docker before building.
+Please verify `docker run hello-world` works, and if not configure your local docker before building.

 ## Contributing